haz00/spring-rss-client-example/README.md

 # What is this?
 A simple Spring Boot driven proof-of-concept implementation of RSS client.
-It was made for educational and demonstration purposes:
+It was made for educational and demonstration purposes.

+Tested on RSS feed: https://lorem-rss.herokuapp.com/

-It uses:
+The project uses:
 - Spring MVC
 - Spring Data
 - Hibernate